glutanimate/pytest-anki/README.md

 `pytest-anki` is designed to work well with continuous integration systems such as GitHub actions.
 For an example see `pytest-anki`'s own [GitHub workflows](./.github/workflows/tests.yml).

+### Troubleshooting

+#### pytest hanging when using xvfb

+Especially if you run your tests headlessly with `xvfb`, you might run into cases where pytest will sometimes appear to hang.
+Oftentimes this is due to blocking non-dismissable prompts that Anki might or your add-on code might invoke in some scenarios.
+If you suspect that might be the case, my advice would be to temporarily bypass `xvfb` locally via `pytest --no-xvfb` to debug the issue.

 ### License and Credits

 *pytest-anki* is